mattn/go-sqlite3/README.md

     Why is it racy if I use a `sql.Open("sqlite3", ":memory:")` database?

-    Each connection to :memory: opens a brand new in-memory sql database, so if the stdlib's sql engine happens to open another connection and you've only specified ":memory:", that connection will see a brand new database.
+    Each connection to `":memory:"` opens a brand new in-memory sql database, so if the stdlib's sql engine happens to open another connection and you've only specified `":memory:"`, that connection will see a brand new database.
 A workaround is to use `"file::memory:?cache=shared"` (or `"file:foobar?mode=memory&cache=shared"`).
 Every connection to this string will point to the same in-memory database.